2 - 3

 The length and distance make it perfect for an aerobic morning or evening jaunt.

-With quick elevation gain, it’s quite the workout and views are tremendous.
+With quick elevation gain, it’s quite the workout and the views are tremendous.

 The loop includes a steep canyon with sparse forest, then a rolling ridge walk in sage grassland, overlooking the valley and mountains beyond.